 All dogs must be 24 months or older on the day of the competition.

 Each handler is allowed to compete with max.
 4 dogs.

 All participating countries will receive an allocation of 32 dogs (with a maximum of 16 inLarge).
 The Netherlands as organizing country receives a higher allocation (60 dogs, with a maximum of 30 in Large).
 All these allocations are valid for both the Team and the Individual Event.
 The EO-winners 2018 in Individual are automatically qualified without imposing on their country’s number allocation.

 Each National Organisation has the right to nominate competitors to the extent of the available allocation and to send the entries to the organiser at the latest by

 May 31st, 2019.
 A list of reserve dogs and handlers may be attached to the entries.
 The reserve may take the place of an original entry, should the original competitor have to scratch.
-The reserve may also be allocated an entry in case of available entries spots after closing of entries.
 If countries choose to have a selection process, this must be OPEN to all dogs (with or without pedigree).

 All entries have to be sent in by the respective National Organisation or an appointed Team Leader.
 Any and all communication between the organisers and the countries will be done through the Team Leaders.
 The direct sending of entries to the organiser by single competitors is not possible.

 Countries in which the national qualifying results will only be available after the closing date, have to let the organisers know before May 31st, 2019 how many entries they intend to send.
 In these cases no late additional entries can be added.
 A complete list of all competitors needs to be handed in by latest June 15th 2019.